-"The Wall Fell" on November 9, 1989.
-Checkpoints were opened and people could travel freely, and this brought about political change with democratic elections and by August 1990 the leaders of both countries signed the "Treaty of Unification", with it becoming official on October 3, 1990.
+"The Wall Fell" on November 9, 1989, checkpoints were opened and people could travel freely.
+This brought about political change, democratic elections and by August 1990 the leaders of both countries signed the "Treaty of Unification", which became official on October 3, 1990.

-However as that coincided with the founding of the Weimer Republic in 1918, as well as the defeat of Hitler's first coup attempt, the "Beer Putsch" in 1923, and Kristallnacht, the pogrom against the Jews in 1938, a day with no "bad memories" October 3 was chosen.
+But this coincided with the founding of the Weimar Republic in 1918: the defeat of Hitler's first coup attempt the "Beer Putsch" in 1923, and Kristallnacht, the pogrom against Jews in 1938, so a day with no "bad memories" was chosen.

 On the first "Tag der Deutsche Einheit" in 1990 thousands of people symbolically walked through the Brandenburg Gate, and this still takes place.
-Hundreds of public celebrations and festivities are organized, which of course include speeches by politicians and other leaders, but also include concerts, street parties, fireworks and regional displays.
+Hundreds of public celebrations and festivities are organized, including of course speeches by politicians and other leaders, but also concerts, street parties, fireworks and regional events.

-Some mosques are also open, both to help build a connection between Muslims and non-Muslims and also to highlight the role they have played in the forming of modern Germany.
+Some mosques are also open; helping to build a connection between Muslims and non-Muslims and also highlight the role they have played in the forming of modern Germany.

-For many reasons Germans still tend to shy away from any big displays which could be interpreted as national pride, and October 3 was a random date where the two "Germanys" became one, but this is a continuing process as the country did not become one people on that day.
+For many reasons Germans still tend to shy away from any big displays that could be interpreted as national pride, and October 3 was a random date where the two "Germanys" became one.
+A continuing process as the country did not automatically become one people on that day.

-Germany always was and remains a diverse country, and although a "Nation State" since 1871 many still think of themselves as Bavarian, Saxon or Wuerttembergers rather than German, nevertheless for most Germans "Tag der Deutsche Einheit", The Day of German Unity, means far more than just a a day off work.
+Germany always was and remains a diverse country, and although a "Nation State" since 1871 many still think of themselves as Bavarian, Saxon or Württembergers rather than German, nevertheless for most Germans "Tag der Deutsche Einheit", The Day of German Unity, means far more than simply a day off work.